workleap/wl-extensions-openapi/README.md

 ## Getting started

-This library provides helpers and guidelines for API endpoints annotations during OpenAPI spec generation.
+The goal of the library is to help generate better OpenApi document with less effort.

+To achieve this, the library offers an opinionated configuration of OpenAPI document generation and SwaggerUI.

 As such, we provide the following features:

+- Display OperationId in SwaggerUI
-- Fallback to use controller name as OperationId when there is no OperationId explicitly defined for the endpoint.
+- (Optional) Fallback to use controller name as OperationId when there is no OperationId explicitly defined for the endpoint.

 ### How to use it